Aval Mella Sirithal: Soundtrack

-Reception
+The soundtrack was composed by Gangai Amaran, who also wrote the lyrics for all the songs.
+All the songs were recorded within two days at Prasad Studios.

+Critical reception

 The Indian Express wrote, "For a film that is a director's first, Aval Mella Sirithaal seemed, initially, to be passable.
 The action was staged with a degree of conviction.
 But slowly, and alas, surely, the film got mired in its contradictions and rhetoric, and the approach to the climax was nothing if not absurd."